 Patentability Search & Analysis

-Our patentability search service helps inventors assess whether their inventions are novel and non-obvious, providing insights into the scope of potential patent protection.
+Our Patentability Search Services help inventors assess whether their inventions are novel and non-obvious, providing insights into the scope of potential patent protection.
 With over 20 years of experience, SciTech Patent Art uses advanced search techniques, including deep web research, to uncover critical information from both patent and non-patent sources.
-We deliver timely, cost-effective, and high-quality assessments that guide inventors in patent filing strategies, ensuring they make informed decisions about their intellectual property.
+We deliver timely, cost-effective, and high-quality patentability assessment results that guide inventors in patent filing strategies, ensuring they make informed decisions about their intellectual property.

-Patent protection is a lengthy and expensive process that involves drafting and filing a patent application, prosecution of the application at the patent office and maintenance of the patent.
-Though patentability search is not a mandatory process before filing a patent application, it could help an inventor avoid spending money and resources on patentable ideas that are not new.
+Patent protection is a lengthy and expensive process that involves drafting and filing a patent application, prosecution of the application at the patent office, and maintenance of the patent.
+Though a patentability search is not a mandatory process before filing a patent application, it could help an inventor avoid spending money and resources on ideas that are not patentable.

-By conducting a patentability search, an inventor can determine whether or not the technical features of the invention can be patented, as well as how the invention differs from the existing art.
-It will also help the inventor strategize drafting the claims in a more appropriate manner, i.e., neither too broad nor too narrow.
-Moreover, a patentability search will help an inventor understand the current state-of-the-art, and allow designing around existing prior art, if required.
+By conducting a patentability analysis, an inventor can determine whether or not the technical features of the invention can be patented, as well as how the invention differs from the existing art.
+It will also help the inventor strategize drafting the claims in a more appropriate manner — neither too broad nor too narrow.
+Moreover, a patentability search will help an inventor understand the current state-of-the-art and allow designing around existing prior art if required.

 When the inventor determines that an idea for an invention does not already exist in the art, is non-obvious to a person skilled in the art, and has industrial applicability, then a patent application may be filed.